-Texas A&M University-Commerce is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of Texas A&M University-Commerce.
+Texas A&M University-Commerce is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, and doctoral degrees.
+Questions about the accreditation of Texas A&M University-Commerce may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

-To inquire about Texas A&M University-Commerce’s accreditation status, please contact Dr. Shonda Gibson, at email@example.com or 903.886.5743.
+To inquire about Texas A&M University-Commerce’s accreditation status, please contact Dr. Ricky Dobbs, at firstname.lastname@example.org or 903.886.8707.

 - The College of Business at A&M-Commerce is an accredited member of the Association to Advance Collegiate Schools of Business (AACSB) International.

-- The Master of Science in Counseling; (the Community Counseling and School Counseling emphases); and the Doctor of Philosophy in Counseling are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
+- The Master of Science in Counseling (the Clinical Mental Health Counseling and School Counseling emphases); and the Doctor of Philosophy in Counselor Education and Supervision are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

 - The Bachelors and Masters programs in Social Work at A&M-Commerce are accredited by the Council on Social Work Education (CSWE).

 - The Bachelor of Science in Construction Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.